 Long-standing traditions are hard to change.
-For many families, summer break is a time for vacations and activities.
-They do things that they don't have time for during the school year.
-Summer break also provides an opportunity for students to take additional classes to get ahead.
-They may also retake classes they struggled with previously.
-For other students, summer is a chance to get a part-time job to earn money.
-Summer gives them time to attend a camp or focus on a skill or passion such as music or sports.
+For many families, summer break is a time for vacations and activities that they don't have time for during the school year.
+Summer break also provides an opportunity for students to take additional classes to get ahead or to retake classes they struggled with previously.
+For other students, summer is a chance to get a part-time job to earn money, to attend a camp or focus on a skill or passion such as music or sports.

-Schools benefit from the summer break too.
-During the summer break, schools save money.
-They don't have to provide transportation, meals and other services.
-Teachers and administrators often use the summer break to take classes required for their school jobs.
-Some may take on additional work to supplement their income.
+Schools benefit from the summer break as well.
+During the summer break, schools save money by not having to provide transportation, meals and other services.
+Teachers and administrators often use the summer break to take classes required for their school jobs or to take on additional work to supplement their income.

-Recent research tells us that summer break creates problems for students as well.
+Recent research indicates, however, that summer break creates problems for students as well.
 Several studies have shown that students' scores on standardized tests drop over the summer.
-Many teachers spend time at the beginning of each school year reviewing material from the previous year.
+Many teachers spend several weeks at the beginning of each school year reviewing material from the previous year.
 Is this class time being wasted?
 Would students learn and remember better if there was not such a long break between the end of one grade and the start of another?

 Schools in many other countries have a longer school day and a longer school year.
-In Australia, students attend school 200 days a year.
-They have four quarters with short breaks between each.
-In China, students are in school from early September until mid-July.
-Their school day starts at 7:30am and ends at 5pm.
-They have a two hour break for lunch.
-The school year in Japan starts in April and ends the next March.
+In Australia, students attend school 200 days a year, in four quarters with short breaks between each.
+In China, students are in school from early September until mid-July; their school day starts at 7:30am and ends at 5pm, with a two hour break for lunch.
+The school year in Japan starts in April and ends the following March.
 Their schedule is divided into three terms with short breaks between each.
 Japanese students are in school for 243 days a year.

-Officials worry that less time in school means that U.S. students learn less than those in other countries.
-In particular, students in the U.S. regularly have lower test scores in math and science than students in many Asian countries.
-In those countries students are in school longer during the day.
-They are also in school for more days each year.
+Officials are concerned that less time in school means that students in the United States learn less than those in other countries.
+In particular, students in the U.S. consistently have lower test scores in math and science than students in many Asian countries, where students are in school longer during the day as well as for more days each year.

 Some officials and teachers believe that more time in school won't solve the problem.
-They believe that the current schedule should be changed.
-They want time used more effectively.
-They feel less time should be spent in electives such as art and music classes.
-More time should be spent in math and science.
-This would give students the extra instruction they need without adding days to the school year.
-Others believe that elective classes are necessary.
-These classes give students a wellrounded education.
-They give the students increased interest and belonging in school.
-Research shows that involvement in activities such as band and choir increases school attendance.
-It decreases the drop-out rate.
+They believe that instead, the current schedule should be changed so that time is used more effectively.
+They feel that spending less time in electives such as art and music classes and more time in math and science would give students the extra instruction they need without adding days to the school year.
+Others believe that elective classes are necessary to give students a well-rounded education and to give them increased interest and belonging in school.
+Research indicates that involvement in activities such as band and choir increases. school attendance and decreases the drop-out rate.

 In some areas, schools are experimenting with ways to adjust the schedule.
-Some schools are using an extended year calendar.
-They spread the school days out throughout the year.
-They have bigger breaks between each quarter and a shorter summer.
-Other schools are trying schedules that have a longer school year but have half days of school once or twice a week.
-This gives students time for jobs, sports and other activities.
+Some schools are using an extended year calendar which spreads the school days out throughout the year, with bigger breaks between each quarter and a shorter summer.
+Other schools are trying schedules that have a longer school year but have half days of school once or twice a week to allow students to have regular time for jobs, sports and other activities.